dask/dask/docs/source/executor.rst

 Pure Functions by Default
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-By default we assume that all functions are pure.
+By default we assume that all functions are pure_.
 If this is not the case you
 should use the ``pure=False`` keyword argument.

 The executor associates a key to all computations.
 This key is accessible on